Code of Academic Integrity

 Be sure that you understand the academic code before starting classes.

 Students are expected to attend all courses in which they are enrolled, regularly and punctually.
-If you miss a class, it is your obligation to let the instructor know why, to provide documentation that you were seen at Gannett Health Services or another health care facility, and to keep up with the coursework.
+If you miss a class, it is your obligation to let the instructor know why, to provide documentation that you were seen at Cornell Health or another health care facility, and to keep up with the coursework.

 Students who fail to attend classes, who do not complete assignments, or who are disruptive in any way in the classroom may be dismissed from the program.